InstCognNeuro/bids-tms-extension/specification/tms_bids_specification.md

 - `ElectricFieldMax_x`:   X coordinate of max electric field point.
 - `ElectricFieldMax_y`:   Y coordinate of max electric field point.
 - `ElectricFieldMax_z`:   Z coordinate of max electric field point.
+- `Timestamp`:   Timestamp of the stimulation event in ISO 8601 format.

 ### Field Ordering Rationale

 The _markers.tsv file defines the spatial locations and orientation vectors of stimulation targets used in TMS experiments.
 When designing this structure, we drew partial inspiration from existing BIDS files such as *_electrodes.tsv (EEG), which capture electrode positions.
 However, no existing modality in BIDS explicitly supports the full specification required for navigated TMS — including stimulation coordinates, orientation vectors, and electric field estimates.
 This makes _markers.tsv a novel file type, tailored to the specific needs of TMS.
 Fields are ordered to reflect their functional roles:
-- Identification & Type: MarkerID, MarkerType, and MarkerTypeDescription appear first, enabling structured referencing in the _tms.tsv file.
+- Identification: MarkerID appears first, enabling structured referencing in the _tms.tsv file.
+May include not only a unique ID number but also a step count determines the stepping and number of pulses produced per mark.
-- Spatial Coordinates: x, y, z describe the position of the stimulation point in the selected coordinate system.
+- Spatial Coordinates: target_*, entry_* and PeelingDepth  describe the position of the stimulation point in the selected coordinate system. coil(x,y,z) describe the position of the TMS coil in the selected coordinate system.
-- Orientation Vectors: normal_* and direction_* vectors define the coil orientation in 3D space — a critical factor in modeling TMS effects.
+- Orientation Vectors: normal_* and direction_* vectors or transformation matrix ("Matrix4D") define the coil orientation in 3D space — a critical factor in modeling TMS effects.
-- Electric Field (optional): ElectricFieldMax_x/y/z define where the electric field is maximized.
+- Electric Field (optional): ElectricFieldMax_* defines where the electric field is maximized.
-- Transformation Matrix (optional): Matrix4D supports compatibility with Localite-style marker transformations.

 This design supports both minimal and advanced use cases: basic datasets can include just the spatial coordinates, while high-resolution multimodal studies can specify full coil orientation and field modeling parameters.